apacheignite/documentation/data-grid/memory-and-cache-metrics.md

 {
   "type": "warning",
   "title": "Enabling Metrics Gathering",
-  "body": "Memory metrics collection is not a free operation and might affect performance of an application.
-This is the reason why the memory metrics gathering is turned off by default. \n\nTo turn the metrics on use one of the following approaches:\n* Set `MemoryPolicyConfiguration.setMetricsEnabled(boolean)` to `true` for every memory region you want to gather the metrics for.\n* Use `MemoryMetricsMXBean.enableMetrics()` method exposed by a special JMX bean described below in the documentation."
+  "body": "Memory metrics collection is not a free operation and might affect the performance of an application.
+For this reason, memory metrics gathering is turned off by default. \n\nTo turn the metrics on, use one of the following approaches:\n* Set `MemoryPolicyConfiguration.setMetricsEnabled(boolean)` to `true` for every memory region you want to gather the metrics for.\n* Use `MemoryMetricsMXBean.enableMetrics()` method exposed by a special JMX bean described below in the documentation."
 }
 [/block]